FloresFelipe/InsightCM-Console-in-LabVIEW/README.md

 ### Running Multiple Commands in sequence

 During the development I found the need for running more than one command in sequence before going back to wait for an event.
-For example, I wanted to Run the both __Import Definitions__ and __List Definitions__ in a row and transition back to __Wait for an Event__.
+For example, I wanted to Run both __Import Definitions__ and __List Definitions__ in a row and transition back to __Wait for an Event__.
 Thinking on the standard State Machine, we can only decide the next state and not a sequence of states.
 To address that, I made use of the managing the Enum of states in an array of states.

 ![Array of States](/documentation/images/SM_StatesArray.png "Array of States")